kayac-chang/advanced-type/README.md

 - Last: `Last` takes an array and returns its last element.
 - Length: `Length` takes an array and returns its length.
 - Prepend: `Prepend` takes an element and an array and returns a new array with the element prepended.
+- Drop: `Drop` takes a number and an array and returns a new array with the first N elements removed.